 Summer is flying by and before you know it, you’ll be gearing up for the back-to-school grind.
-Before that happens, why not make the most of these last hot, sunny days by planning an end of summer road trip.
-Whether it’s a last-minute weekend excursion to the mountains or an extended trip to a seaside town, there are many family destinations—within a few hours drive or less of the city—just waiting to be explored.
-So gas up the family roadster, scroll down and get ready to plan one last hurrah!
+Before that happens, make the most of your last days of summer by planning an end-of-summer road trip.
+Whether it’s a last-minute weekend excursion to the mountains or an extended trip to a seaside town, scroll down for 11 family road trip destinations—all within a few hours drive or less of Seattle.

 Super easy to get to (assuming there isn't any major construction on Snoqualmie Pass), the city of Cle Elum offers lots of outdoor family fun including hiking, biking, horseback riding and water activities on Lake Cle Elum where you can rent boats, jet skis and more.
 The city of Rosyln (remember the TV show Northern Exposure?) is a great place to explore with kids and to grab a meal at The World Famous Brick Salon, Roslyn Cafe or Roslyn Village Pizza.

 If you're looking for a place where you can get in some serious R&R, you’ll love Lake Chelan and the fact that there’s not much to do here except park your rear and relax.
 If you must get up, nearby wineries are a fun diversion as well as shopping in downtown historic Chelan.
-The kids will have fun swimming, building sand castles, playing putt putt, driving go karts at Rally Alley and splashing around at Slidewaters, Lake Chelan's awesome water park.
-And everyone will enjoy a scenic garden tour or boat cruise up the lake.
+The kids will have fun swimming, building sand castles, playing putt putt, driving go karts at Rally Alley and taking a boat cruise up the lake.
+And everyone will love splashing around at Slidewaters, Lake Chelan's awesome water park that is also the new home of Lakeside Surf, the world’s largest and the first deep water stationary wave in the US.
+The 52 ½ foot wide Citywave will allow you and your little surfers to catch six-foot waves on standard ocean boards and fins.
+Psst!
+Lakeside Surf is a stand-alone surf park that operates both independently and in connection to Slidewaters and will remain open into the late fall.

 Stay at: Campbell’s Resort, Wapato Point, Mountain View Lodge & Resort or Lake Chelan Shores for a quintessential laid-back family resort experience.
 Or grab a few other families and rent a lakefront house.